nutanix/calm-dsl/README.md

 - Update project using dsl file: `calm update project <project_name> --file <project_file_location>`.
 Environments will not be updated as part of this operation.
 Use `no-cache-update` flag to skip cache updations post operation.
 - Update project using cli switches: `calm update project <project_name> --add_user/--remove_user <user_name> --add_group/--remove_group <group_name> --add_account/--remove_account <account_name>`.
 - Delete project: `calm delete project <project_name>`.
 Use `no-cache-update` flag to skip cache updations post operation.
+- Enable/Disable Quotas:
+ - During project creation, it checks if quotas are avaialble in project payload (json or python file).
+If it is there, then quotas are enabled in the project.
+ - During project updation, use the following flags `--enable-quotas/-eq` and `--disable-quotas/-dq`
+  - If the project already has quotas set and enabled and quotas are present in {project_file} then the quotas would be updated
+  - If the project already has quotas set and enabled and there are no quotas in {project_file} then the original quotas in the projects would be persisted.
+  - If the project doesn't have quotas enabled/set and the {project_file} has quotas then the quotas would be enabled and set in the project.
 - Note: While using `no-cache-update` flag in project create and update commands, user should not pass environment object in the project model.
 User should update the cache separately after creation/updation of projects.
 Feature is experimental and will be discontinued after [#184](https://github.com/nutanix/calm-dsl/issues/184) is fixed.

 ### Environments